-AIM (Adaptive, Inclusive, Moral) Political Economy is a new paradigm created by Yuen Yuen Ang for a disrupted, multipolar world, which includes both analytic and normative shifts.
-The default “industrial-colonial” paradigm in political economy, created during and for the 18th-20th centuries, is long past its expiration date.
-That historical chapter brought material and social progress through the spread of modernization, but it has also led humanity to the “polycrisis” in the 2020s.
+AIM (Adaptive, Inclusive, Moral) Political Economy is a new paradigm I’m proposing for a disrupted, multipolar world - a time I define as polytunity rather than polycrisis.
+AIM challenges the default “industrial-colonial” paradigm, inherited from the 18th-20th centuries.
+That chapter in human history brought material and social progress through the spread of modernization, but it also led humanity into the “polycrisis” in the 2020s.

-AIM integrates but transcends its source literatures.
-First, it draws on complex adaptive systems (CAS) theories, but calls out on the field’s Western-centric orientation.
+AIM integrates but transcends three major sources of influence.
+First, it draws on complex adaptive systems (CAS) theories but critiques their Western-centric orientation.
 In reality, CAS concepts were already present in many non-Western philosophies.
-Second, AIM is inspired by decolonizing discourses, but it does not merely stop at critiques.
+Second, AIM is inspired by decolonizing discourses, but it does not only stop at critiques.
 Rather, AIM advances and practices a different kind of social science, for example, by tracing causality (such as the process of socio-economic modernization) and measuring core concepts (such as corruption) differently.
 Third, tapping from anthropology, AIM applies the lens of positionality and the politics of knowledge production to expose normative biases hidden in ostensibly “objective” social theories and metrics - and crucially, takes concrete steps to redress them.

 AIM